udohsolomon/My_python_deliberate_practice/Plan.md

 * Complete the [Algorithms Part 1] on Coursera by Jan 14th, 2019

-* Complete my teaching materials ** Problem Solving and Programming ** for the next block
+* Complete my teaching materials **Problem Solving and Programming** for the next block starting Jan 14th, 2019

 ## Estimate Time Required To Achieve Goal